 After a replacement reminder comes on you can check the filter and clear the reminder by pressing the lighted button and holding it for about 2 seconds.
 It will clear and the reminder will be reset.

 Note: you can also replace filters before the reminder occurs and reset the reminder ahead of time, according to the manual.
 With the unit turned off, press and hold each button separately for 5 seconds.
 The indicator light will illuminate.
 Then press and hold that indicator light until it goes off.
 After this, the particular reminder will be reset to its “clean” initial state.

 Is it safe?
 Can the Honeywell HPA200 cause headaches?

 The HPA200 simply filters the air – it doesn’t add anything to it or produce harmful or irritating by-products.
 It will not cause headaches.
-It is perfectly safe and there are NO health concern to worry about.
+It’s perfectly safe and there are NO health concerns to worry about.

 Using the auto-off timer feature